Pension Liberation Plans

 - Any reference to 'loopholes', overseas investments, creative or new investment techniques.

-- The Pensions Regulator has worked with other agencies, including ourselves, to produce information, carrying distinctive scorpion imagery, illustrating the threat to your pension if you are taken in by such offers.
+- The Pensions Regulator has worked with other agencies, including ourselves, to produce information illustrating the threat to your pension if you are taken in by such offers.

-- A detailed information leaflet for members of pension schemes looking to understand the consequences of these offers can be viewed here.
+- More informaiton for members of pension schemes looking to understand the consequences of these offers can be viewed here.

-- Be alert to offers like this and if in any doubt, take advice from a registered independent financial adviser.
-If you think you may have been made an offer, contact Action Fraud on 0300 123 2040.
+- Be alert to offers like this and if in any doubt take advice from a regulated financial adviser.
+If you think you may have been made an offer contact Action Fraud on 0300 123 2040.

 - If it sounds too good to be true, then it normally is!